 The cost associated with share-based awards that are subject solely to time-based vesting requirements, less expected forfeitures, is recognized over the awards' service period for the entire award on a straight-line basis.
+Share-based awards granted to certain executive officers allow partial accelerated vesting in the event of a qualifying retirement based on age and years of service.
 The cost associated with performance-based equity awards, which include both performance and market goals, is recognized for each tranche over the service period.
 The cost of equity awards related to performance goals is based on an assessment of the likelihood that the applicable performance goals will be achieved.
 For the equity awards based on market goals, the cost is recognized based upon the assumption of 100% achievement of the goal.

-As of April 28, 2019, Applied had \$470 million in total unrecognized compensation expense, net of estimated forfeitures, related to grants of share-based awards and shares issued under Applied's ESPP, which will be recognized over a weighted average period of 2.6 years.
-As of April 28, 2019, there were 67 million shares available for grants of share-based awards under the Employee Stock Incentive Plan, and an additional 15 million shares available for issuance under the ESPP.
+As of January 26, 2020, Applied had \$533 million in total unrecognized compensation expense, net of estimated forfeitures, related to grants of sharebased awards and shares issued under Applied's ESPP, which will be recognized over a weighted average period of 2.9 years.
+As of January 26, 2020, there were 57 million shares available for grants of share-based awards under the Employee Stock Incentive Plan, and an additional 13 million shares available for issuance under the ESPP.